SheethalShobi/UST-Documentation-DevOps/AWS-Demo/llm-eks-architecture.md

 efficient for workloads that involve complex calculations and require massive throughput.
 - This makes them ideal for tasks such as Machine Learning (ML) and Deep Learning (DL)

+##### Why Configuring Node Groups is Needed:
+- Provide Compute Resources
+- Choose Hardware: They let you select specific hardware for your workload.
+- Enable Auto Scaling: Node groups allow your cluster to scale automatically.
+- Security and IAM: Each node group gets its own IAM role, which defines what AWS services the pods running on those nodes can access, enabling fine-grained access control.
  ------

 #### Why are GPUs important for LLMs?